yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 * The requirement of custom taint-based eviction is not unique.
 It exists already in Kubernetes, where we call it `FullyDistributionMode`.
 When all nodes are unhealthy, `NodeLifeCycleController` chooses not to apply `NoExecute` taints properly.
 In a real-world case, the integrator may choose to define the disruption rate/budget, etc.
 * `NodeCycleController` combines two independent functions: adding a pre-defined set of `NoExecute` taints to unhealthy nodes and performing pod eviction on arbitrary `NoExecute` taints.
 While  `NodeLifecycle` controller responsibility is primarily on Node unhealthy-zone, `TaintManger` is concerned with actioning the taints added by `NodeLifecycle` controller by performing Pods eviction.
 De-coupling `NoExecuteTaintManager` from `NodeLifecycle` controller in `kube-controller-manager` would allow to implement a single eviction controller to take care of general Pod eviction and deletion for different cases based on workload needs, including `NoExecute` taint-based pod eviction other than node `Unhealthy` and `Unreachable`.

-### Why the use of  tolerations for `NoExecute` taints is not good enough for custom pod eviction?

-Toleration cannot provide a flexible and general enough extension mechanism to handle different Pod eviction and deletion cases to meet various workload requirements.

-* The toleration mechanism is not flexible enough to handle complex stateful applications and workloads that require specific coordination of pod eviction, e.g. checkpointing for certain classes of machine-learning workloads to guarantee data integrity before deletion.
-* We operate clusters where we want to disable `NoExecute` eviction wholesale.
-Leveraging toleration would require adding it to every single pod in a cluster.
-Specifically, custom tolerations will require to either inject tolerations to all pods via mutating webhooks and/or changing the manifests of all the running workloads.
-    * Custom mutating webhook may interfere with the the[admission plugin](https://github.com/kubernetes/kubernetes/blob/master/plugin/pkg/admission/defaulttolerationseconds/admission.go) that applies the default tolerations if they are trying to apply tolerations for similar taints.
-    * Toleration update in Webhooks can cause conflicts with older version of pods especially during upgrades.
-    * In order to ensure toleration updates are valid, a RBAC mechanism will be required in place.
-* Toleration won’t allow users to leverage the existing tolerations API to interface with the component in charge of handling their termination.
-* It’s hard for toleration to interact with other controllers and workload management systems, which have more knowledge and context about workload disruption.
-It also limits to kubernetes clusters and cannot handle workloads that are split across Kubernetes/Non-Kubernetes platforms.

 ### Goals

 * Move taint-based eviction implementation out of `NodeLifeCycleController` into a separate and independent taint-manager.